pchouse/dynamic-iptables/README.md

 When service stop all iptables and ipset will be removed.

-To install clone this repository to you home and than run as root the install.sh that is located under teh Install directory
+To install clone this repository to your home and than run as root the install.sh that is located under the Install directory

 To remove run as root the uninstall.sh

-After install configurations are under /etc/dynamic-iptablesL
+After install configurations are under /etc/dynamic-iptables

 To start:
 ```bash